 We maintain the ability to produce our customized nanobodies in-house that are compatible with our ImmunoPhage engineering processes.
 Our product candidates are able to be manufactured through the well-established principles of bacterial fermentation, which provides cost and scalability advantages.
 We can achieve GMP manufacture of an ImmunoPhage dose configuration in-house in as little as four weeks.
-We believe that the low cost of goods, rapid manufacturing and long-term stability make personalized ImmunoPhage cocktails a commercially viable solution to the current challenges facing fully personalized patient-specific immunotherapy.
+We believe that these advantages, along with the long-term stability of ImmunoPhage, make personalized ImmunoPhage cocktails a commercially viable solution to the current challenges facing fully personalized patient-specific immunotherapy.